-- Vegetarians must eat pigmented vegetables that include the leafy greens, orange and yellow vegetables.
+- Vegetarians must eat pigmented vegetables that include leafy greens, orange and yellow vegetables.
 Also, having milk takes care of a certain percentage of the daily requirement.

-- If you have opted for Vitamin A supplements, take these after consulting your doctor as they can prove to be toxic in wrong doses.
+- If you have opted for Vitamin A supplements, take these after consulting your doctor as they can prove to be toxic in the wrong doses.